 There is an overflowing list of reasons to visit New York City, but stargazing isn’t typically on it.
 However, on the other side of the Hudson River, Jersey City is home to the fourth largest planetarium in the world and the largest in the Western Hemisphere.

-The former IMAX theater is now the largest planetarium on the continent and fourth largest on the planet, only beaten out by two in Japan and one in China.
-The screen has a staggering 88 million pixel resolution, a projection system that produces over than 281 trillion individual colors, a dome stands at a massive 89-feet, and speakers capable of producing 30,000 watts of digital sound… if you want to see the stars, this place may be the closest thing to being in orbit.
-Check out the scale of this thing:
+The Liberty Science Center opened the ‘Jennifer Chalsty Planetarium’ and LSC Giant Dome Theater a little over a year ago.
+The former IMAX theater, which is now the fourth largest planetarium on the planet, is only beaten out by two in Japan and one in China.
+The screen has a staggering 88 million pixel resolution, and a projection system that produces more than 281 trillion colors.
+Their new speakers are also capable of producing 30,000 watts of digital sound!
+(For perspective, most people tend to get speakers that are 50 watts.)

 Featured image source [lsc.org]